contao/docs/CONTRIBUTING.md

 ### Short code tabs

-Choose which content to see across the page.
+The short code tabs allows you to group content.
 Very handy for providing code snippets for multiple languages or providing configuration in different formats.

 ```